MaryannN/mario-python-functions/README.md

 ## The Goal

-We're going to write three methods: one to build downward stairs, one to build upward stairs, and one to build pyramid stairs (they go up and then back down).
+We're going to write three functions: one to build downward stairs, one to build upward stairs, and one to build pyramid stairs (they go up and then back down).

 Here's what your code should ultimately be able to do: